croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 While the flat structure is appropriate and sufficient for simpler projects, when the project grows and the number of modules increase, the flat structure starts suffering from many drawbacks:
 * Flat structure does not scale when the project and number of modules grows.
-* Flat structure is hard and confusing to navigate with numerous modules in the project.
+* Flat structure is hard and confusing to navigate with numerous modules at the same hierarchy level.
 * Flat structure relies only on module names to provide hints about relations between modules.
 * Flat structure does not suggest the abstraction level of a specific module.
 * Flat structure does not use any high-level constructs that might suggest how modules are organized and related.